unterstein/dcos-beer-demo/README.md

 WOW!
 We increased the CPU utilization nearly to maximum to run our Spark job and went from initially 4 running tasks to 19.
 This is great 🎉

-If we want to continue, we need to give resources back to the cluster and de-install Zeppelin from the cluster.
+If we want to continue in this demo and install Elasticsearch, we need to give resources back to the cluster and de-install Zeppelin.
 But this is no problem, because Mesos is all about using only currently needed resources and give it back afterwards.

 ## 5. Elasticsearch
 Ok, still not enough data applications installed?
 Good!
 I have one more thing for you!
 Let's go back to the `Catalog` in the DC/OS UI or use the CLI to install the Elasticsearch package.